 What Is Biochemistry?

 Over the years, faculty in the Department of Biochemistry have received considerable recognition, including receipt of major University awards, election to the National Academy of Sciences, and a Nobel Prize in Physiology or Medicine (Stanley Cohen, 1986).
-Although formal ratings of biochemistry departments are not made, the Department of Biochemistry in 2014 received more funding from the National Institutes of Health than any other Biochemistry Department in the nation.
 We are proud of our history and current status, and we strive towards continued excellence in research, training, and service in the field of biochemistry.

 Biochemistry and Chemical Biology Undergraduate Major